 Bunch Bar takes a community service approach to “good.”

 These plant-based protein bars feature all-natural ingredients and taste delicious, but the “good” they focus on is social good.
 For every 10 bars sold, Bunch Bars donates two bars to people in need.
 In a time of rampant food insecurity, Bunch Bars’ mission of “goodness” resonates with a large audience eager to put their money where their values are.

 Finally, there’s the ingredient-focused “good” of GoodSport: a new sports drink that only uses natural ingredients.

-Among our own client brands, that’s three food and beverage products with three radically different definitions of “good.”
+Among our own client brands, that’s three food and beverage products with three definitions of “good.”

 Audiences hunger for “good” in all forms.
 And today, there are more ways to express your product’s specific interpretation than ever before.
 Food and beverage brands must invest strategic thinking in defining their specific styles of “good” and then sell and celebrate it at every opportunity.

 Give the people what they want.
 Today, they want something good.

 Dennis Ryan has spent decades selling food and beverages across every aisle of the grocery store.
 He has worked with every major food company, promoting brands in boxes, bottles and cans, from Aquafina to Zero Calorie Propel.
 The bulk of his career was forged by Chicago’s vibrant consumer packaged goods focus and, along the way, he’s worked for all the giants: PepsiCo, Unilever, Kraft Heinz, Conagra and General Mills.

 He joined Bader Rutter as the executive creative director of the Chicago office, charged with expanding the agency’s food and beverage practice.